 Once you’ve finished that list, get out your notebook and write down every single thing that you and your character do have in common.
 Once again, it doesn’t matter how obvious or obscure they may be.
-It can really simplify the process and help you understand the character on a human level.
 Every time I do this, it completely surprises me to discover how many things myself and my character have in common.
+It often helps me understand and connect with the character on a human level.
 Think of this as building a bridge between yourself and your character—even if it looks like there’s an enormous space between yourself and them.
 Here are a few examples of the kinds of things I might take note of:

 - We are both women.

 - We were both born in the same era.